lextoumbourou/notes/notes/permanent/Presizing.md

 ![Presizing](/_media/presizing-cover.png)

-The fastai library first combines augmentations into a single operation which minimizes the number of lossy operations performed.
+The fastai library also combines augmentations into a single operation which minimizes the number of lossy operations performed.
 Additionally, fastai can perform augmentation operations on the GPU.

-The concept of resizing images before training is common practice, especially when dealing with large source image sizes.
+The concept of resizing images before training is common practice when dealing with large source image sizes.
 Especially when training in environments with smaller disk allocations like Google Collab.
-The smaller images afford faster experiments and more loops, which is as important in Machine Learning as in Game Design (see [[Rule of Loop]]).
+The smaller images afford faster experiments and more loops, which is as crucial in Machine Learning as in Game Design (see [[Rule of Loop]]).